Eric Sevareid: CBS Evening News appearances

 On November 22, 1963, Sevareid joined Walter Cronkite on CBS television with a commentary about the assassination of John F. Kennedy and the road ahead for the new president, Lyndon Johnson.
 From 1964 to his 1977 retirement from the network, Sevareid's two-minute segments on the CBS Evening News (anchored by Cronkite) inspired his admirers to dub him "The Grey Eminence."

 During his long run as a commentator, his segments earned both Emmy and Peabody Awards.
 In 1987, he was honored as an inductee into the Academy's Fourth Hall of Fame.
 Those who disagreed with his views nicknamed him "Eric Severalsides."
 Sevareid recognized his own biases, which caused some to disagree with him vehemently.
 He said that as he had grown older, he had tended to become more conservative in foreign policy and liberal in domestic policy.

 His commentary touched on many of the day's important issues.
-After a 1966 trip to South Vietnam, he commented that prolonging the war would be unwise and that the US would be better off pursuing a negotiated settlement.
+After a 1966 trip to South Vietnam, he commented that prolonging the war would be unwise and that the U.S. would be better off pursuing a negotiated settlement.
 He also helped keep alive another Murrow tradition at CBS that began with the interview show Person to Person.
 On Conversations with Eric Sevareid, he interviewed such famous newsmakers as West German Chancellor Willy Brandt and novelist Leo Rosten.
 In somewhat of a spoof of that tradition, he also had a conversation with King George III, portrayed by Peter Ustinov, titled The Last King in America.

+In his final CBS Evening News editorial, on November 30, 1977, Severaid paid tribute to his colleagues and mentors, noting those who died, including Walter Lippmann and Edward R. Murrow, the latter of whom Severaid described as "the man who invented me."
+Severaid ended his farewell by thanking the American public for their engagement with his work, noting that the work of journalism, in his eyes, involves the "perception of honesty and fair intent."

+Walter Cronkite ended the broadcast by celebrating Severaid as, in his view, "one of the finest essayists of the century."

 Sevareid later narrated the American history series Between The Wars.
 In 1981, Sevareid hosted a documentary series on PBS, entitled Enterprise, a profile on how America portrays business.
 The following year, he hosted the syndicated newsmagazine program Eric Sevareid's Chronicle.

 He made a guest appearance as himself in a 1980 episode of the sitcom Taxi and also played himself in the 1983 space flight film The Right Stuff.

 Personal life

 Sevareid married the former Lois Finger.
 They had twin sons, Peter and Michael, born in Paris while Sevareid was stationed there as a war correspondent for CBS.
+In 1946 they were among the founders of Burgundy Farm Country Day school in Alexandria, Virginia, the first integrated school in the state.

 Sevareid's second marriage was to Belen Marshall.
 They had a daughter, Cristina, born in New York while he was working as a commentator at the New York bureau.